medcomdk/dk-ehmi-eds/input/pagecontent/security-en.md

 Stations registering delivery statuses and searching or reading their own registrations are enrolled as system clients.

-In addition to the elements described in section 3.3 (Client Enrollment) of the general ‘Sikkerhedsmodel’, the following must be specified during the enrollment of system clients:
+In addition to the elements described in section 3.3 (Client Enrollment) __*of the general ‘Sikkerhedsmodel’*__, the following must be specified during the enrollment of system clients:

 -   The *device_id* with which the station is registered in the EER.
 -   A list of *organizational contexts* the station sends/receives messages for, specified as SOR code and GLN location number.